 I have heard many good things about Portugal, so I was fortunate to have a business trip there earlier this year.
-I didn’t have much time to explore, and I never left Lisbon, but I’m glad I finally got to knock this city off my list of places to visit.
-I flew US Airways Business Class to Madrid, then Iberia economy to Lisbon.
+Though I didn’t have much time to explore, and I never left Lisbon city.
+Still, I’m glad I finally got to knock this city off my list of places to visit.
+I flew American Business Class to Madrid, then Iberia economy to Lisbon.

 Dusk over the Tajo River in Lisbon